EXPERIENCE & SKILL MATTERS

 California allows couples to pursue a legal separation instead of a divorce.
 A legal separation allows spouses to live apart and have separate lives while still having certain orders in places, such as child support and visitation.
 In addition, legal separation is not definitive, and if you decide to reconcile with your spouse, later on, you can go back to living as a married couple.
 It is also important to understand that you may not marry someone else while separated as you are still technically married and must get a divorce before you are allowed to marry another person.

 Some couples choose separation before getting a divorce if they are unsure about whether they want to end their marriage or not.
 Other reasons for getting a legal separation may be religious or financial reasons, the ability to retain certain benefits such as receiving health insurance through your spouse’s employer, tax benefits, or other government benefits, as well as not meeting the California residency requirements for a divorce.
-It may be a good idea to discuss the advantages and disadvantages of legal separation versus divorce with a family law attorney so you can determine the best choice for your situation.
+It may be a good idea to discuss the advantages and disadvantages of legal separation versus divorce with San Diego divorce attorneys so you can determine the best choice for your situation.

 In California, both marital assets and debts are divided equally between you and your spouse.
 Therefore, it is important to differentiate what constitutes marital (community) property and what is considered separate property.
 Community property must be divided between you and your spouse, but each side gets to keep their separate property.